F1 Beginners Guide

 Each driver then gets 13 sets of dry weather tyres, four sets of intermediates and three sets of full wets.

-Intermediates and full wets are selfexplainingly only for rain and have a special profile to push the water away.
-That way they loose tons of speed, barely get warm enough and need water to last longer eventough they create a dry path on the track.
-In conclusion: wet Tyres are only used in really heavy rain where the dry Tyres have no grip and would realisticly risk the car just floating of into the Barrier like Carlos Sainz did in Monaco 2023.
+Intermediates and full wets are self-explaining only for rain and have a special profile to push the water away.
+That way they lose tons of speed, barely get warm enough and need water to last longer even though they create a dry path on the track.
+In conclusion: wet tyres are only used in really heavy rain where the dry tyres have no grip and would realistically risk the car just floating off into the Barrier like Carlos Sainz did in Monaco 2023.

 Pitstop-Strategies